Why haven't I seen KROMA paint in stores?

 The pigments that give the paint their colour are insoluble particles, and in the form of acrylic paint are encased in the resin binder.
 This means the pigments are not bioavailable; they cannot be absorbed by the body.

-While the great majority of the pigments that we use are non-toxic, it should be noted that we do make reds, yellows and orange from cadmium pigments, and cerulean blue is made from cobalt.
-These pigments in their raw powdered form, are considered unsuitable when using paints with young children or painting objects to be handled by young children and babies.
+While the great majority of the pigments that we use are non-toxic, it should be noted that we do make reds, yellows and orange from cadmium pigments, and blues made from cobalt.
+These pigments in their raw powdered form are considered unsuitable when using paints with young children or painting objects to be handled by young children and babies.
 For more information about using cadmium and cobalt colours see our health and safety information.

 Which white should I use?

 Titanium white is an opaque white with good coverage.
 Zinc white is more transparent than titanium white and when blended with other colours, allows more of their colour to be visible.
 Zinc makes tints that have fuller colour and are less "pastel".
-See Titanium White and Zinc White for examples of how they compare and for more detailed information.
+See Choosing Black and White Pigments for examples of how they compare and for more detailed information.

 Which black should I choose?

 We make three different blacks, each pigment having different qualities.
 Mars black has medium tint strength, and medium sheen and is a good all around black suitable for more applications.
 Carbon black is good for glazing because its high tint strength means that an even dark tone can be produced in highly diluted mixes.
 Bone black is useful as a ground, because its rough surface makes a good bond with other paint, and because it has lower tint strength, is useful in precise work for desaturating colours in fine increments.
-See the notes on individual blacks, bone black, carbon black, and mars black for examples and more information.
+See Choosing Black and White Pigments for examples and more information.

 How can I slow the paint's drying time?

-Temperature and humidity effect the drying time of acrylic paints.
+Temperature and humidity affect the drying time of acrylic paints.
 As the acrylics dry through evaporation, they will set more quickly in dry hot environments, and dry slower in a humid setting.
-When working the amount of "open" time can be incresed by using a spray bottle to mist the palette with water, which allows more time before the paint dries on the palette.
+When working, the amount of "open" time can be increased by using a spray bottle to mist the palette with water, which allows more time before the paint dries on the palette.
 Some artists wet the back of their canvas while working which keeps moisture in the under layers as well as keeping the surface of their painting cool which slows the drying time.

 KROMA acrylics are formulated to have a slightly longer drying time than other brands of acrylic paint.
 The use of retarding mediums should not be over relied on as even a very small amount of these modifiers can drastically alter the chemical balance of the paint interfering with its adhesive and film forming properties.
 Retarders should be used only very sparingly.
 The result of adding too high a proportion of retarder can be a gluey, sticky mess that may never dry or form a cohesive film.